Personal Productivity

 avatar

-Commented over 7 years ago Tiago M.
+Commented about 8 years ago Tiago M.

 That's unfortunately true, Fernando.
 Since those people could get to the top at all cost, it's not easy to change the "no-rest" mentality.